coq/coq/CONTRIBUTING.md

 Please make pull requests against the `master` branch.

 It's helpful to run the Coq test suite with `make test-suite` before submitting your change.
 Travis CI runs this test suite and a much larger one including external Coq developments on every pull request, but these results take significantly longer to come back (on the order of a few hours).
 Running the test suite locally will take somewhere around 10-15 minutes.
+Refer to [`dev/ci/README.md`](/dev/ci/README.md#information-for-developers) for more information on Travis CI tests.

 Don't be alarmed if the pull request process takes some time.
 It can take a few days to get feedback, approval on the final changes, and then a merge.
 Coq doesn't release new versions very frequently so it can take a few months for your change to land in a released version.
 That said, you can start using the latest Coq `master` branch to take advantage of all the new features, improvements, and fixes.